 Tagging Assets with Barcodes or NFC Tags

-If your assets don’t already have barcode labels attached, your first step would is to print QR code labels (easiest to scan) or the more traditional linear 1D barcodes (e.g. Code 128).
-Please look here for options to print your own.
-The barcode values cn be sequential or random.
-If there’s room, your logo and a human readable phone number printed on the label would be good toinclude.
+You will need to print QR code labels or print the more traditional linear 1D barcodes (like Code 128).
+Please look here for options to print your own barcodes.
+The barcode values can be sequential (001, 002, etc.) or random.
+If there’s room, also print your company name, logo and a human-readable phone number on the label.

-Next, you configure the codeREADr app so your employees or subcontractors associate the barcode applied to the name/description of the asset.
-Follow these instructions to create a Validate Scans service type.
+Configure the codeREADr app so your employees or subcontractors can associate the applied barcode to the name/description of the asset.
+Follow the instructions to create a Validate Scans service type.

-- Be sure to connect this service to the database (list) you uploaded.
+- First, Be sure to connect this service to the database (list) you uploaded.

-- Keep duplicate scans as ‘invalid’ so the app user can use the Lookup screen to see what’s done and what’s not yet done.
+- Fourthly, if you select duplicate scans as ‘invalid’ your app user can use the Lookup screen to see what’s done and what’s not yet done.
 This is also optional.
-Also, you do not have to reset duplicate checking for this service.
+Also, you do not have to reset duplicate checking for this task.

-You can export your scan records and create or add those records to your own database in Excel, Google Sheets, or other third party databases.
+After that, you can export your scan records and create or add those records to your own database in Excel, Google Sheets, or other third party databases.
 You can also re-format the collected data to import import back into a new codeREADr database for ongoing asset tracking.